 The Skyline Luge is a classic.
 It starts with a scenic skyride from Siloso Beach followed by a thrilling luge experience.
 There are four distinct tracks to choose from and our pick is the 688-metre long Dragon Trail — the longest of the lot!

-Located at Palawan Beach, HydroDash is Singapore’s very first aqua park — opened just this year!
+Located at Palawan Beach, HydroDash is Singapore’s very first aqua park — opened in 2021!
 The Wipe Out-like obstacle course is split into two zones of different difficulty; one for younger kids and one for those aged nine and above.

 Chill Activities at Sentosa

 Sentosa’s beautiful beaches are the main reason why locals flock here to destress.
 There are three beaches — Siloso, Palawan and Tanjong — and white sand, swaying palm trees and blue waters await at each one.

 *Pro-tip: Bring a frisbee or volleyball!
 There are free beach courts available for use.